-Lentil potage is just a thick soup rich in vegetable protein.
+Lentil potage is just a thick soup rich in vegetable-protein.

 Some folk are concerned about the anti-nutrients such as phytates in dried legumes.
 Frankly it doesn't worry me at all.
 You could easily substitute the lentil potage with say green beans, scarlet runners or favas which have less of these pesky substances.

-But we do generally try to choose green legumes over those that have been dried, given the option.
+But we do generally try to choose green-legumes over those that have been dried, given the option.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: